Reforesting Madagascar

 Forest cover in Madagascar from 1953 to 2014.

-Unparalleled Biodiversity
+unparalleled Biodiversity

 Madagascar: A unique realm with 90% of its wildlife exclusive to the island.
 Home to 12,000 distinct plant species, including iconic baobabs, and over 100 lemur species amidst its verdant forests and striking Tsingy stone formations.
-Through our tree planting, we're honored to sustain this unparalleled legacy for future generations.
+Through our tree planting, we're honoured to sustain this unparalleled legacy for future generations.

 Vanishing Ecosystems

 The 'world's ecological treasure trove', Madagascar faces a severe deforestation crisis.
 With over 90% of its original forests lost, both its unique biodiversity and the local communities dependent on these forests are at risk.
 The rapid destruction primarily stems from illegal logging, agriculture, and the practice of 'slash-and-burn'.
 As the island's forest cover shrinks, so does its reservoir of unparalleled species, many of which are yet to be discovered.
-Our commitment in Madagascar extends beyond mere conservation; it's about safeguarding a rich natural legacy and preserving the nation's heart and heritage.
+Our commitment in Madagascar extends beyond mere conservation; it's about safeguarding a rich natural legacy and preserving the nation's heart.

 Satellite Imagery of Madagascar: A visual testament to the urgency of the deforestation crisis.